grantcarthew/start-prototype/docs/cli/start-task.md

 Executes predefined AI workflow tasks configured in `tasks.toml`.
 Tasks are reusable workflows with optional system prompt overrides, automatic required context inclusion, and dynamic content from shell commands.

+Like all assets (including roles and agents), tasks can be lazy-loaded from the GitHub catalog on first use.

 **Task resolution** (per DR-033):

 1. Local config (`./.start/tasks.toml`)